ChatGPTNextWeb/ChatGPT-Next-Web/README.md

 https://github.com/ChatGPTNextWeb/NextChat/issues/6269

-#Seeking for talents is thirsty #lack of people"
+#Seeking for talents is thirsty #lack of people

 ## 🥳 Cheer for DeepSeek, China's AI star!